Working Capital and Inventory: Improve Cash Flow for E-commerce

 | Capital freed | $75,000 |

-Shorter lead times = smaller safety stock = less capital:
+Shorter lead times mean smaller safety stock, which means less capital locked up:

 Capital freed: ~50% reduction